Megabjarne/markovgen/README.md

 ## How to use

-If you have a textfile `data.txt` you wish to use to generate text, you can simply run `./markovgen -f data.txt`, and it will use the default parameters and generate a bit of text.
+If you have a textfile `data.txt` you wish to use to generate text, you can simply run `./markovgen data.txt`, and it will use the default parameters and generate a bit of text.

 Run `./markovgen -h` or `./markovgen --help` for more information on what parameters can be set.